holochain/docs-pages/src/why-holochain.md

 # Why Holochain?

 <div class="coreconcepts-intro" markdown=1>
-Building with Holochain means you can design completely serverless applications that run on the devices of the users themselves.
+Building with Holochain means you can design completely serverless applications that run on the devices of your users themselves.
 You get the performance and integrity of server-based applications with the resilience and user empowerment of distributed applications.
 </div>

 <div class="heading-tile" style="background-image:url(../img/tile-1.jpg);" markdown=1>